 Just 72 hours after this disaster, here are the five supplies that have become difficult or impossible to find.

-While state officials are saying, “there is no need to worry,” things are getting real in Texas and whether they want to admit, the situation is beginning to get heated.
-So much so that reports of fist fights for fuel are popping up.
+are saying, “there is no need to worry,” things are getting real in Texas and whether they want to admit, the situation is beginning to get heated.
+So much so that reports of fist fights for fuel began.

 In the city of Beaumont, things have become dire since the city shut off the municipal water supply, leaving 100,000 people with no other option but to hunt for water in surrounding areas.
 As well, the local hospital had to close its doors out of fear of water contamination, one of many immediate post-disaster threats we discussed in a previous article.

 CNN reports that city officials plan to establish a water distribution point on Friday.